speakASAP/nginx-microservice/docs/SERVICE_DEPENDENCIES.md

 - **Shared Infrastructure**: `database-server` provides shared PostgreSQL and Redis for all services that need them.
 This prevents data corruption and ensures consistency.

-- **Nginx Upstreams**: All nginx configs use placeholder upstreams (`127.0.0.1:65535 down`) until containers are deployed.
-The deployment scripts automatically update these when containers are created.
+- **Nginx Upstreams**: All nginx configs are generated from the service registry and use Docker DNS-based container discovery.
+Configs are generated independently of container state, allowing nginx to start even when containers are not running.

 - **Health Checks**: Each service must pass health checks before the next phase starts.
 This ensures dependencies are ready.